 There are several criteria outlined in regulation POJK) No.51/POJK.03/2017.
-One of them is for commercial banks that have a minimum capital of Rp.
+As an innovation, fintech makes it easier for customers to transact, such as e-money.
+(Purnomo et al., 2021) One of them is for commercial banks that have a minimum capital of Rp.
 5 trillion is required to implement sustainable finance starting January 1, 2019.
 The situation is different if a commercial bank with capital below Rp.
-5 trillion is required to implement starting January 1, 2020 (Siber et al., 2023).
+5 trillionis required to implement starting January 1, 2020 (Siber et al., 2023).
 By requiring Sustainable Financing reporting, banking financial services activities implement Green Banking.
 Green banking is a form of activity with the aim of preserving the environment and natural resources in order to avoid the climate phenomenon that the world is so afraid of (X. Zhang et al., 2022).
 One form of green banking implemented by banking financial services is issuing or distributing credit products that focus on the sustainable sector to reduce GHG emissions.
-This credit financing is called Green Credit.
+This credit financing called Green Credit.
 Green Credit has actually been implemented for a long time in various large countries such as China, Japan, Pakistan, Malaysia (Yuliana, 2023).
-In fact, China's industrial bank became a pioneer bank in implementing the Equator Principles, making it a world standard for addressing environmental and social issues.
+In fact, China's industrial bank became a pioneer bank in implementing the EquatorPrinciples, making it a world standard for addressing environmental and social issues.
 This situation makes banks have a very important role because the distribution of funds can influence the sector to obtain financing.

-The main focus of the green credit distribution is credit distribution aimed at companies or communities that will carry out environmentally friendly development or other activities related to pollution control and prevention.
-With the issuance of Green Credit financing in Indonesian banking, this is still a polemic regarding whether business actors are committed to reducing GHG emissions and whether this financing will also benefit banks if seen from financial performance reports.
+The main focus of the green credit distribution is credit distribution aimed atcompanies or communities that will carry out environmentally friendly development or other activities related to pollution control and prevention.
+Human resources so far have been an important asset for organizations.
+(Faidal, 2020) With the issuance of Green Credit financing in Indonesian banking, this is still a polemic regarding whether business actors are committed to reducing GHG emissions and whether this financing will also benefit banks if seen from financial performance reports.
 Because basically banks also have to see whether environmentally friendly credit (green credit) will generate profits so that green credit will become an important business source.
-Apart from that, banks need to get definite answers regarding the explicit benefits so that they can motivate banks to aim for sustainability in disbursing loans (Chen et al., 2018).
+Apart from that, banks need to get definite answers regarding the explicit benefits so that they can motivate banks to aim for sustainability in disbursingloans (Chen et al., 2018).

 There is Gab research among previous researchers, namely that green financing has a negative effect on financial performance, one of which is credit risk (Umar et al., 2021).
 Environmentally friendly credit distribution practices actually have an impact on hampering bank financial performance (Mathuva & Kiweu, 2016; Scholtens & Dam, 2007).
 From several stuSIBERSIdies, it can be concluded that green credit only increases operational costs which resulting in a decrease in operations so that the existence of green credit will not increase profitability.
-Apart from that, according to research conducted in Indonesia, green credit does not have a significant effect on bank performance (Andaiyani et al., 2023).
-On the other hand, Green Credit can actually improve bank financial performance (Lian et al., 2022; Weber, 2017).
-Green credit policies can affect corporate cash (yuan dan gao, 2022), and can influence corporate social responsibility (CSR) on bank performance (Luo et al., 2021).
-Green credit will also reduce bank credit risk and improve the quality of its assets (Cui et al., 2018; Guan et al., 2017).
+Apart from that, according to research conducted in Indonesia, green credit does not havea significant effect on bank performance (Andaiyani et al., 2023).
+On the other hand,Green Credit can actually improve bank financial performance (Lian et al., 2022; Weber, 2017).
+Green credit policies can affect corporate cash (yuan dan gao, 2022),and can influence corporate social responsibility (CSR) on bank performance (Luo et al., 2021).
+Green credit will also reduce bank credit risk and improve the quality ofits assets (Cui et al., 2018; Guan et al., 2017).